355th Infantry Regiment (United States): Between the wars

+World War II

-On 15 July 1942, the regiment was ordered to active military service and reorganized at Camp Carson, Colorado, as a part of the 89th Infantry Division.
+On 15 July 1942, the regiment was ordered into active military service and reorganized at Camp Carson, Colorado, as a part of the 89th Infantry Division.
 They conducted basic combat training until May 1943.
 During this time the 89th Infantry Division was reduced in size and redesignated as the 89th Light Division (Truck).
 From May 1943 to May 1944, the regiment conducted maneuvers with the division in Louisiana and Hunter Liggett Military Reservation, California.
-During these maneuvers it was determined that the "Light Division" concept was unsuitable so they turned in their hand carts and jeeps for heavier wheeled vehicles and on 15 June 1944, the division was redesignated as the 89th Infantry Division.
+During these maneuvers it was determined that the "Light Division" concept was unsuitable so they turned in their hand carts and jeeps for heavier wheeled vehicles and on 15 June 1944, the division was reorganized as a standard infantry division and redesignated as the 89th Infantry Division.
 The unit began its last stateside training after moving to Camp Butner, North Carolina in May 1944.
 The division was finally given orders to move to the European Theater of Operations (ETO) and embarked for New York in December 1944.

 The original orders had called for the main units of the 89th Infantry Division to disembark in England and complete further training there before moving to France.
 The bloody days of the Battle of the Bulge were not long past and the Allied armies were making slow progress against the German Westwall.
 The orders were changed to have the division land directly in France at Le Havre.
 The regiment left the United States on board the SS Uruguay on 10 January 1945.
 The convoy in which they were part passed through the English Channel 19 January and anchored near the mouth of the Seine Estuary, within sight of Le Havre.
 After disembarking, the regiment was sent to Camp Lucky Strike, northwest of Le Havre, where it reorganized for combat operations.
-A member of Charlie Company, PFC Donald Sutton, was the first man of the division to lose his life to enemy action when he stepped on a mine near the camp.
+A member of Company C, Private First Class Daniel L. Sutton, was the first man of the division to lose his life to enemy action when he stepped on an antipersonnel mine near the camp on 14 February.
 The division was ordered into the line in March and was in position by 11 March near Speicher, Germany.